RoboRobert/CS499-Group1b/README.md

 If your credentials aren't the same as in the `.env` file above, you can either edit the `.env` file to match your database, or you can edit the database to match the `.env` file.

-You may need to edit some settings in the `postgresql.conf` file.
-If so, consult this page for more help: https://www.postgresql.org/docs/current/config-setting.html#CONFIG-SETTING-CONFIGURATION-FILE
+If you want to edit some settings in the `postgresql.conf` file, such as the port # or allowed hosts, consult this page for more help: https://www.postgresql.org/docs/current/config-setting.html#CONFIG-SETTING-CONFIGURATION-FILE

 ## Building